fedimint/fedimint.org/docs/FAQs/TheFederation.md

 ([Originally asked on Twitter](https://twitter.com/ricardoplopes/status/1531659058607964167?t=PUTMcNfA6fYbJ7wZsVPzPw&s=19))

-A - It's not a blockchain - so it doesn't have the severe limitations a blockchain imposes (and which are only needed in a very few cases).
+A - It's not a blockchain - so it doesn't have the severe limitations a blockchain imposes (and which are only needed in very few cases).
 B - It's not proof of stake (delegated or otherwise) - so having more wealth doesn't confer additional rights to the owner.

 In DPOS, blocks are produced by whoever stakes the most coins.
 In Fedimint the transactions are validated by an explicit and unchanging group of federation members.
 Users opt in to having these people validate their transactions.
 They would choose to do this because of an existing trust / reputation relationship they have with the federation members.